 Power utilization can be minimized in several ways.
 In the OCCS, crystal oscillator, and PLL may be shut down when not in use.
 When the PLL is in use, its prescaler and postscaler can be used to limit PLL and master clock frequency.
 Power modes permit system and/or peripheral clocks to be disabled when unused.
 Clock enables provide the means to disable individual clocks.
-Some peripherals provide further controls to disable unused subfunctions.
+Some peripherals provide further controls to disable unused sub-functions.
 Refer to Part 3 On-Chip Clock Synthesis (OCCS), and the 56F8300 Peripheral User Manual for further details.

-6.7 Power-Down Modes Overview
+6.7 Power Down Modes Overview

-The 56F8347/56F8147 operate in one of three power-down modes, as shown in Table 6-3.
+The 56F8367/56F8167 operate in one of three power-down modes as shown in Table 6-3.

-Mode Core Clocks Peripheral Clocks Description Run Active Active Device is fully functional Wait Core and memory clocks disabled Active Peripherals are active and can produce interrupts if they have not been masked off.
-Interrupts will cause the core to come out of its suspended state and resume normal operation.
+Mode Core Clocks Peripheral Clocks Description Device is fully functional Run Active Active Peripherals are active and can produce interrupts if they Wait Core and memory Active have not been masked off. clocks disabled Interrupts will cause the core to come out of its suspended state and resume normal operation.
 Typically used for power-conscious applications.
-Stop System clocks contil the SIM, but most ar reaching memory, co The only possible recoveries from Stop mode are: 1.
-CAN traffic (1st message will be lost) 2.
-Non-clocked interrupts 3.
-COP reset 4.
-External reset 5.
+The only possible recoveries from Stop mode are: Stop System clocks continue to be generated in 1.
+CAN traffic (1st message will be lost) the SIM, but most are gated prior to

+2. Non-clocked interrupts

+COP reset

+External reset

 Power-on reset

-Table 6-3 Clock Operation in Power-Down Modes
+Table 6-4 Clock Operation in Power Down Modes

 All peripherals, except the COP/watchdog timer, run off the IPBus clock frequency, which is the same as the main processor frequency in this architecture.
-The maximum frequency of operation is $SYS_CLK = 60MHz$.
+The maximum frequency of operation is SYS_CLK = 60MHz.